top of page

-.WAV WARRIOR is an engaging music class designed to teach youth and aspiring young artists the basics of music production, songwriting, and recording.
-Throughout this 4-12 week class, participants will learn how to use a DAW (Digital Audio Workstation) and professional recording studio equipment to create songs, focusing on Hip Hop, RnB, and popular music.
+.WAVWARRIOR is an engaging music class designed to teach youth and aspiring young artists the fundamentals of music production, songwriting, and recording.
+Throughout the class, participants will learn how to use a DAW (Digital Audio Workstation) and professional recording studio equipment to create songs with a focus on Hip Hop, RnB and popular music.
 From start to finish, beats will be made, lyrics will be written, and songs will be created in a collaborative environment.
-We will use the latest professional recording equipment to achieve a unique sound, highlighting and celebrating the personalities of our young artists as we lift their voices through creativity.
+We use the latest professional recording equipment to achieve a unique sound, highlighting and celebrating the personalities of our young artists as we lift their voices through creativity.
 This collaborative project aims to build lasting memories and strengthen our sense of trust and kinship as we create together artistically.

 The Process

-During the first phase of the class we will focus on making beats.
+During the first phase of the class, we make beats.
 For more introverted artists who prefer not to sing or rap, audio production can be the perfect "behind-the-scenes" form of expression.
 It allows artists to be creative with minimal pressure because for some, being front and center vocalizing can cause anxiety.
 Making beats is a perfect outlet for this type of student.

-We start off with introductions on the first day of the Beatmaking & Producing phase, establish boundaries and expectations, and then spend the duration of this portion of the program working on new beats every day.
+We start off with introductions on the first day of Beatmaking & Producing, establish boundaries and expectations, and spend the duration of this phase making beats.

 *Tufawon is trained in Ableton Live and will use it to create with students.
 It's an incredibly intuitive program to create with.

-We will begin with introductions during the first day of the Songwriting & Recording workshop, establish expectations, and then dive right into the creative process.
-We will spend the duration of this time making and completing songs in the studio.
+During the Songwriting & Recording workshop, we begin by reviewing expectations and boundaries, and then diving right into the creative process.
+We will spend this time making and completing songs in-studio.

-During this part of the workshop, our youth will learn how to write lyrics.
-We will cover writing to a beat and we will use the beats we created during the beatmaking phase.
+During the workshop, our youth will learn how to write lyrics.
+We will cover writing to a beat, and use the beats we created during the beatmaking phase.
 We will delve deeper into the vibe and energy of the song(s), define the feel we want to achieve, and develop themes we want the song(s) to reflect.
-Students will learn how to count bars, write verses, choruses, bridges, intros, and outros.
+Students will learn how to count bars and write the different parts to a song.

-Students will incorporate poetry and emotion into their writing, learning how to sing melodies and rap about topics relevant to their experiences and identities, giving them a sense of pride and ownership in their work.
-They will discover how to use their natural voice in a song and how cadence and rhythm work over beats.
+Students will incorporate poetry and emotion in their writings.
+They will learn how to sing melodies and rap about topics relevant to their experiences and identities, giving them a sense of pride and ownership in their work.
+They will learn how to use their natural voice in a song, and how cadence and rhythm work over beats.
 Some will even collaborate to help each other write lyrics.
+Tufawon won't write full songs for our students.
+His role is to facilitate and help youth find what is meaningful to them.
+To teach them how to express this in their lyrics, empowering and centering their voices.

 After writing lyrics, we move into the recording phase.
-It’s time for students to get on the mic, be brave, vulnerable, and to hear what their voices sound like in a recording.
+It’s time for our youth to get on the mic.
+To be brave, vulnerable, and to hear what their voices sound like in a recording.

 “My first time recording was weird and awkward.
-I didn’t like the sound of my voice initially, but I grew to love it and learned how to use it in a way that sounds brilliant.
+I didn’t like the sound of my voice initially, but I grew to love it.
+I learned how to use it in a way that sounds brilliant.
 I love my voice now.
 Your voice is an instrument, and can be used in a way that sounds beautiful, because it truly is.” - Tufawon

 Celebration & Listening:

 Creating songs is a big accomplishment, especially when it’s an artist’s first time recording.
-There’s so much work that goes into creating music, and it’s important to celebrate what we have achieved during the class.
-This can be in the form of a listening session or party with a larger group of students and staff, or maybe a family night.
-Some type of event that showcases the music created to highlight our young artists and their work.
+A lot of work goes into creating music, and it’s important to celebrate what we have achieved.
+This can be in the form of a listening session, or a party with a larger group of students and staff, a showcase or even a family night.
+An event that showcases the music created, highlighting our young artists and their amazing work.

 Skills Learned: